 The COVID-19 Child Mental Health Study

 Beyond their immediate medical impact, crises, such as the COVID-19 pandemic, pose substantial risk of widespread mental health sequelae, a second wave of the crisis that may persist long after the discovery of biomedical solutions to the SARS-CoV-2 virus.
-This study will identify the acute and long-term impact of the pandemic on children's mental health by following a large sample of children in the Windsor-Essex region monthly through May 2021.
+This study will identify the acute and long-term impact of the pandemic on children's mental health by following a large sample of children in Southwestern Ontario monthly through August 2021.
 Within each family, a child and parent will report on the impact of the COVID-19 pandemic on children’s daily lives and psychological distress (i.e., symptoms of anxiety, depressive, and posttraumatic stress disorders).
 Ultimately, the present study will inform guidelines for the assessment and identification of children at risk for long-term psychological harm and inform the development of resources to help mitigate the urgent risk to children’s psychological and psychiatric well-being.

 We are proud to conduct this research in collaboration with Anxiety Canada.
 This study is an international open label trial in Canada and the United States of America to evaluate and enhance a freely available smartphone app, called MindShift, to help people manage anxiety.
 Briefly, the app was designed by a team of anxiety experts in Canada and the United Sates of America based on cognitive behavioural therapy.